Yes, this is Mark Stein, your undocumented anchorman sitting in.

 That is not going to happen.

-Uh so we're going to talk about health care.
+So we're going to talk about healthcare.

-We're going to talk about the problems with the socialized system, and we're gonna and we'll talk too about the problems with the American system, uh, which is not the problem uh that the uh government and the Congress and the do something now, do something quick, do something big and expensive crowd say it is.
+And we'll talk too about the problems with the American system, which is not the problem that the government and the Congress and the do something now, do something quick, do something big and expensive crowd say it is.

 That's great.

-Mark Snyde sitting in for rush on the EIB network.
+Mark Stein sitting in for Rush on the EIB network.

 Basically, once you get childhood mortality under control and you observe basic hygiene and lifestyle precautions, the health system is relatively marginal to that.

-You're still gonna die.
+You're still going to die.

-So there is never ever going to be a perfect health care system.
+So there is never ever going to be a perfect healthcare system.

 What is at issue here is liberty.

-You made your choice, you lit your cigarette, uh so even though you paid uh you've paid enough in your taxes for like three chronic illnesses every year, we're not going to treat you for this.
+So even though you've paid enough in your taxes for like three chronic illnesses every year, we're not going to treat you for this.

-They're now uh f they've installed these security cameras.
+They've installed these security cameras.

-They've now installed super duper cameras that can see inside your car to see if you're eating a cheese sandwich, uh to see if you're eating a donut, uh, because you're no longer allowed to eat in cars in Britain, because if you and for the same basis as they did with the motorcycle helmets, if you have a crash, if you have an accident because uh you're having a cheese uh uh a cheese sandwich in your car, you have to be treated in a government hospital at government expense.
+Because if you, for the same basis as they did with the motorcycle helmets, if you have a crash, if you have an accident because you're having a cheese sandwich in your car, you have to be treated in a government hospital at government expense.

-That's what that's what's wrong with it.
+That's what's wrong with it.

 As I said, these things are all marginal.

-There's a lady doctor I know in uh California, and the Californian health system has been destroyed by illegal immigration and all the rest of it.
+There's a lady doctor I know in California, and the Californian health system has been destroyed by illegal immigration and all the rest of it.

 So it has particular problems.

-It's a good snapshot of what things will be like uh in the rest of the country in some ways.
+It's a good snapshot of what things will be like in the rest of the country in some ways.

 It's a straight cash transaction.